 In these instances, the scammer may have the appearance of being legitimate, which convinces an aging senior to hand over their money or access to their finances.
 In some cases, the scammer may use high-pressure tactics to achieve their goal.

-When elder financial abuse involves someone that’s known to the victim, it may take a different form.
-Caregivers, friends or family members can misuse assets by:
+When elder financial abuse involves someone who’s known to the victim, it may take a different form.
+Caregivers, friends, or family members can misuse assets by:

 What Makes Aging Parents Vulnerable to Elder Financial Abuse